vineetdcunha/Data_visualization/README.md

 Data Analysis 1 (Tableau and Rstudio) - Analysis of Intel stock price, GM cars dataset, Population and Cellular operators.

 Data Analysis 2 (Tableau and Rstudio) - Analysis of Food services by County, Chicago crashes and Portland water levels.

+Data Analysis 3 (Tableau and Rstudio) - Analysis of Distributions, Messier objects, Montana Population and Air Quality.